LukeGrahamLandry/CosmetologyLib/README.md

 - sql db DataStore
 - [tebex.io](https://github.com/tebexio/Tebex-Forge) DataStore
 - spigot plugin permissions DataSource
-- port to multi-loader & later MC versions (separate version common code as well, core code that doesn't reference minecraft classes)
+- port to multi-loader & later MC versions
 - tutorial videos on making the models/animations and putting the in a resource pack in the right format
 - api improvements
-  - store equipped and unlocked in different places
-      - ie server tracking equipped and unlocked from one of the below, `new DataStore(EquippedInfoDataStore, UnlockedInfoDataStore)`
-      - start with just splitting DataSource into two interfaces
-  - split CosmeticInfo into types
+  - split DataStoreImpl into parts
-      - geo addition, geo model replace, vanilla, cpm, particle, emote, skin
-      - interface: boolean canGoInSlot(CosmeticSlot), allow incompatibility with other types
-      - tags for what can enable/disable
-  - .mod package so it doesn't need to be shadowed
+  - .mod package event listeners so it doesn't need to be shadowed
+  - automatically unequip and unfavourite when relocked
 - developer documentation
+- automatically release source jar artifacts so people can keep comments

 PRs for these or anything else you think would be cool are always welcome!